Messaging

 Three core principles shape the messaging system:

-Database-first persistence -- every message is written to the database before being published to Centrifugo.
-If real-time delivery fails, the message is still persisted and can be retrieved by polling.
+Persistence first -- Every message is saved to the database before any real-time delivery attempt.
+If real-time delivery fails, the message is still available when agents poll for updates.

 Message Types